zsmb13/MSSQL/exercise6.md

 - Make sure to calculate the rating appropriately: if the imported rating is of type integer, make sure to use decimal types when averaging the values!

+- Add a title to the report, and include your neptun code in the title.

 The final report should look similar to this:

 ![Top books report](images/exercise/report-books.png)